Are magnetic fields in cosmic voids primordial?: Conclusion

 \section{Conclusion}

-With our brief estimate, we have shown that it is indeed possible to generate void magnetic fields strong enough to explain the observed blazar spectra without resorting to physics beyond the SM.
-We use the dipole component of galactic fields to show that they should pervade throughout the voids, generating fields well above the lower bounds set by the blazar spectra.
+With our brief estimate, we have shown that it is indeed possible to generate void magnetic fields strong enough to explain the observed blazar spectra.
+We use the dipole component of galactic fields to show that they could pervade throughout the voids, generating fields well above the lower bounds set by the blazar spectra.

-While magnetic fields could still have been generated in the early Universe (possibly through non-standard physics), our results show that the need for primordial magnetic fields is not strengthened by the presence of void magnetic fields.
+The assumption of a dipole component of the galactic magnetic field is motivated by the models of the field of the Milky Way, as well as simulations of the galactic halos, which show the possibility of an \(\alpha\Omega\) dynamo that produces dipole fields among other components.
+Furthermore, if these dipole fields could propagate into the voids through plasma motions (including galactic winds) and non-ideal MHD effects, then these fields could explain the void fields without requiring primordial fields and, consequently, physics beyond the SM.
+In case primordial magnetic fields are present, these dipole fields could alter their signature significantly, requiring a careful cleanup of this ``foreground."

+The model assumed here (setup $A$ in \cref{tab:input}) uses \(1\%\) of the magnetic energy to be in the dipole component, which leads to around \(3\ex{-13}\unit{G}\) at the scale of \(1\unit{Mpc}\).
+A much smaller fraction of the total magnetic energy in the dipole component would still be enough to provide strong enough fields to explain the blazar observations and the reported observation in \citep{tex:webar25}.
+The dependence of the strength of the field on the various parameters of the model is given by \cref{eq_Bcenter}, and is denoted by purple lines in \cref{fig:Bfield}.
+If the magnetic fields are sufficiently strong, stronger than \(10^{-12}\unit{G}\), they would also suppress some of the plasma instabilities.
+The shape of the spectrum is found to be that of a white noise.
+This spectral shape would be the definitive proof of these dipole fields in the voids, requiring multiple observations like that of \citep{tex:webar25}.

+The results discussed here can be extended to include a realistic distribution of the galaxies, which would strengthen the estimates mentioned here because of the few galaxies present in the voids, intrinsic alignment of the galaxies and correlations among the matter overdensities.
+Another interesting extension would be to study a more realistic model of the interaction of the dipole fields with the plasma in voids to understand the significance of primordial fields, galactic winds and structure formation on the propagation of the dipole fields in the voids.